yoprst/backup/v4/generator/index.md

 # Command line options will override those set here.
 # For example, the following would override the example settings above
 # to disable syslog and enable console output.
-#   backup perform --trigger my_backup --no-syslog --no-quiet
+#   sliday_backup perform --trigger my_backup --no-syslog --no-quiet

 ##
 # Component Defaults